UTNkar/documentation/content/development_tools/ansible.md

 {{% notice tip %}}

 If you are getting an error saying `ansible is being run in a world writable directory`, you need to change the permissions on the ansible folder.
-Go to your home directory `cd ~` and enter `chmod 775 ansible`.
+Go to your ansible directory `cd /path/to/ansible` and execute `chmod 775 .`.

 {{% /notice %}}